shixiaolong-tech/ultra-live-electron/README.md

 3. Login to explore and experience

-There are 3 login types provided.
-For first and quick start, you can login with `SDKAppID` and `SDKSecretKey`.
+To help you quickly experience, we provide 3 login methods.
+For first-time experience, we recommend using the `SecretKey Login` method.

-- `SecretKey Login`: used for quick start, login with `SDKAppID` and `SDKSecretKey`.
+- `SecretKey Login`: Use `SDKAppID` and `SDKSecretKey` to login directly.
+The fastest way to get started.
-- `UserSig Login`: used for quick start, login with `SDKAppID` and `userSig`, which can be generated from [Tencent Cloud Console](https://console.cloud.tencent.com/trtc/usersigtool).
+- `UserSig Login`: Login with `SDKAppID` and user signature `userSig`.
+The user signature can be generated via the [Tencent Cloud Console](https://console.trtc.io/usersig).
-- `Password Login`: Not fully implemented, you need to add you login REST API URL in `src/views/Login/Index.vue` to complete it. **This is the best and security way for production, that generates `userSig` with `SDKAppID` and `SDKSecretKey` on your server side.**
+- `Password Login`: This method requires you to configure your own server-side login URL in the code and is not recommended for initial experience.
+You need to configure your own server login URL in the `src/views/Login/Index.vue` file to use this method (**​​This is the best and most secure practice for production environments, where `userSig` is generated on your server using `SDKAppID` and `SDKSecretKey` for login​**​).

 ### Step 3: Compiles and build for production